-I write for NGOs, businesses, academics who want to communicate their research to a general audience, and any organization that needs to make sure its English content is clear and targeted.
+I write for NGOs, businesses, and academics who want to communicate their research to a general audience, and any organization that needs to make sure its English content is clear and targeted.

 I begin by learning about your audience — what they want, what motivates them, and what “voice” works best for them.
 I consult with your team to understand your goals and needs.
 I then incorporate this essential information into straightforward, engaging text that speaks to the right audience in the right tone.